slackapi/node-slack-sdk/docs/_packages/events_api.md

 ### Initialize the event adapter

-The package exports a `createEventAdapter()`, which returns an instance of the `SlackEventAdapter` class.
-The function requires one parameter, the **request signing secret**, which it uses to enforce that all events are coming from Slack and keep your app secure.
+The package exports a `createEventAdapter()` function, which returns an instance of the `SlackEventAdapter` class.
+The function requires one parameter, the **request signing secret**, which it uses to enforce that all events are coming from Slack to keep your app secure.

 ```javascript
 const { createEventAdapter } = require('@slack/events-api');